 Version FAA/RTCA Europe/EUROCAE

 Become familiar with ICAO FPL equipment and capability codes (Items 10a/b and Item 18) as well as your performance-based navigation (PBN) codes to help prevent misunderstandings with air traffic control (ATC) while in flight.
 Know which codes apply to the specific operation.
 Remember that codes filed in the FPL should represent not only aircraft equipment and capabilities but also those crew members covered by necessary training, authorizations from state of registry, and working equipment.

-Many ADS-B mandates will come into force in 2020.
 Remember that even though some countries do not currently have any ADS-B mandates or any proposals for mandates, there is still quite a bit of ADS-B coverage out there.
 Those aircraft not equipped with ADS-B can still potentially run into situations as you are less equipped than those around you.
 Keep this mentality in mind while flying these days … “better equipped, better served,” as it is no longer just first come, first served.